kovidgoyal/calibre/manual/template_lang.rst

   https://en.wikipedia.org/w/index.php?search=Tadeusz+Boy-%C5%BBele%C5%84ski

-Note that the person's first name is now first, the space is now a plus, and that the special characters in person's last name are URL-encoded.
+Note that the person's first name is now first, the space is now a plus, and that the non-English characters in the last name are URL-encoded.

 The functions :ref:`make_url_extended`, :ref:`query_string`, and :ref:`encode_for_url` might be useful depending upon any additional processing complexity.

 **The calibre URL scheme**

 Calibre supports several different URLs to navigate your calibre libraries.
 This section shows how to use templates to construct some of the URLs.
-See :ref:`The calibre:// URL scheme <url_scheme>` for more detail on the URLs available.
+See :doc:`url_scheme` for details on the URLs available.

 * Switch to a specific library.
 The syntax of this URL is::